 - The CalFresh program (administered by our Department).

 - Free or reduced-price school meals for children (ask your child's school for an application).

 - The Healthy at Home program (administered by Community Action Commission ), which delivers meals to senior citizens at home.

 - The Women, Infants & Children (WIC) nutrition program (administered by the Public Health Department), which helps pregnant women, new mothers, infants, and children up to age five.

 Many charitable organizations distribute food or meals.
 They set their own eligibility standards.
 For more information, see these resources:

-- Emergency food referral lists and maps from our partners at the Foodbank, and descriptions of their own programs (including nutrition education).
+- Emergency food referral lists and maps from our partners at the Foodbank of Santa Barbara County, and descriptions of their programs (including nutrition education).

 In this section: